meenaganesh/CORE3D/README.md

 ```

 Inside each ROW_COL folder, there will be a set of raster images that represent the tiles cut from
 the source images that intersected with the bounding box of the quad tree cell.
+Take note that multi-dates tiles of the same modality are also preserved in each quad tree folder.

 ### Naming conventions:
 The directory will contain files who's names are derived from the source image name.
 Along the way, various